sindresorhus/np/readme.md

 }
 ```

-### Custom Tests
+### User Defined Tests

-In case you want to run a custom user-defined test before publishing instead of the normal `npm test` or `yarn test`, you can configure this custom test using `--test-script` option.
+In case you want to run a user defined test before publishing instead of the normal `npm test` or `yarn test`, you can configure this custom test using `--test-script` option.
 This is useful in case your normal test is running with a `--watch` mode or in case you want to run some specific tests(maybe on the packaged files) before publishing.

 For example, `np --test-script=publish-test` would run the `publish-test` script instead of the default `test`.